1003: Uniform Residential Loan

 of the of the loan amount.

-which one person enables another to act on his or her
+which one person enables another to act on his

-behalf.
+or her behalf.
 Power of attorney can be limited

-lender will state any other conditions
+lender will state any other conditions in the

 Prepaid Interest Charge: The portion of

 covers the time period between funding and the

 beginning of the first 30-day period covered by

-payment.
+the first payment.
 For example, if the loan

-from 3/1 to 4/1.
+would pay interest from 3/1 to 4/1.
 The prepaid

 Prepaids: Expenses necessary to create

 are allowed in some form (but not necessarily

 imposed) in 36 states and the District of

 professional.
 No attempt has been made to verify

-is only an indication of what the buyer should qualify
+indication of what the buyer should qualify for.

 Private Mortgage Insurance (PMI):